SiddheshNan/Acer-A515-51G-Hackintosh/README.md

 ### Bluetooth
-* The Native Atheros BT will work out-of-the Box, But you can't turn off the BT becouse power Management is not supported;
+* The Native Atheros BT will work out-of-the Box, But you can't turn off the BT becouse Power Management is not supported;
     * To Fix this, you'll have to get a MacOS compatible wifi+BT card becouse the default one is combo card.
-The best choice will be BCM94352HMB which has WiFI+BT.
+The best choice will be BCM94352HMB which has WiFi+BT.

 ### Ethernet